-This is common wood sorrel which Kevin and I tasted and concluded that its acidic taste is delectable but soon afterwards causes serious stomach churning.
+This is common wood sorrel that Kevin and I tasted and concluded that its acidic taste is delectable but soon afterward can cause serious stomach churning.

 Ahh, here is Ruy, Sarah, and Kevin relaxing at the Falls.
 AHHHHH.
 Isn't life sweet?